 This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission, or SEC, using the "shelf" registration process.
-Under this process, the selling stockholder may from time to time, in one or more offerings, sell the common stock described in this prospectus.
+Under this process, selling stockholders may from time to time, in one or more offerings, sell the common stock described in this prospectus.